 Located 60 miles northwest of Denver, thousands of vacationers descend upon Estes Park each summer to bask in its beautiful, dry alpine climate.
 With entrances to Rocky Mountain National Park just 10 minutes to the west and featuring over 300 shops and restaurants in bustling downtown Estes Park, the area entices visitors from across Colorado and the U.S.

 One of those influential former residents was F.O.
-Stanley, who guided the construction of the world famous Stanley Hotel.
-Built in 1909 at a cost of $500,000 by Stanley, co-inventor of the Stanley Steamer automobile, who came to the area from Massachusetts seeking a cure for tuberculosis in the clear mountain air, the hotel is one of the most famous luxury lodgings in the world.
+Stanley who guided the construction of the world famous Stanley Hotel.
+Built in 1909 at a cost of $500,000 by Stanley, co-inventor of the Stanley Steamer automobile, had come to the area from Massachusetts seeking a cure for tuberculosis in the clear mountain air.
+The hotel is one of the most famous luxury lodgings in the world.

-After staying at the Stanley, novelist Stephen King was so inspired by its neo-Georgian styling that he wrote the horror classic “The Shining.”
-But contrary to legend, the 1980 movie directed by Stanley Kubrick and starring Jack Nicholson was not filmed at the Stanley, although parts of the 1997 mini-series version of “The Shining” were filmed at the famed hotel.
+After staying at the Stanley, novelist Stephen King was so inspired by its neo-Georgian styling, he wrote the horror classic “The Shining.”
+But contrary to legend, the 1980 movie directed by Stanley Kubrick starring Jack Nicholson was not filmed at the Stanley, although parts of the 1997 mini-series version of “The Shining” were filmed at the famed hotel.

 The list of “things to do” in this area boasting a 12-month population of 11,000 residents (it swells to an estimated daily count of 50,000 visitors in the summer) is virtually endless (see the “Activities” page).